Columnists, Past Issues, Shannon Latham, V12I2

 However, nearly six years after stepping back from direct sales to focus on other endeavors, I felt it was time to dip my toes back into the water.
 Not only do we believe we can better serve customers, but re-engaging in sales also provides us with real-time experiences to share on the podcast.

 This does not indicate the end of Shed Geek by any means, but rather a refocus on the endeavors that serve as conversations we reflect on weekly as we bring you new dialogues and monologues.
-We are still full-steam ahead with the podcast—to be point blank, we just don’t want to get too lost in discussing an industry that we don’t have current experiences in to share that mirror the current experiences of our audience.
+We are still full-steam ahead with the podcast—to be point-blank, we just don’t want to get too lost in discussing an industry we don’t have current experience in to share experiences that mirror those of our audience.
 This will help to create show topics and generate interview questions that are MSPC (must-see-pod-cast).

 Sometimes, we represent products and services that we haven’t used recently, and I genuinely believe that experience is the best teacher.
-Honestly, I miss dealing with the end users of our products.
-As we embark on this renewed journey, I’d like to share our unique approach to getting back into direct sales.
+Honestly, I miss dealing with our product’s end users.
+As we embark on this renewed journey, I’d like to share our unique approach to returning to direct sales.
 I’m not proclaiming it to be a foolproof formula, but rather an insight into how we are tackling this venture.
 After all, many of you have generously shared your experiences with me.

 More commonly, I hear, “Give me a better price.”
 This sentiment is universal, regardless of what you are selling.
-Thus, it’s crucial that we offer products that not only meet the needs of our customers but are also something we can feel confident meets the durability requests of customers.
+Thus, it’s crucial that we offer products that not only meet our customers’ needs but also meet their durability requests.

 This brings me to the decision between wholesale and consignment.
 Here in the Midwest, it seems that consignment opportunities are becoming more prevalent than wholesale options.